Title Image

 Organ-on-Chip is a highly flexible technology in many ways.
 Applications profit from a variety of materials, technical biology-driven design possibilities and the combinations with other cutting-edge technologies such as sensors and microscopy.
 On a biological level, scaling of cells and cell types renders Organ-on-Chip a highly valuable tool for mechanistical studies.

-The Organ-on-Chip technology and our services are beneficial for a broad spectrum of users.
+The Organ-on-Chip technology and our services are beneficial for a broad spectrum of users studying human biology or testing compounds aimed for use in humans.

 The platform helps companies from the biotech sector and from the chemical, pharmaceutical and food industry to pre-clinically evaluate all kinds of newly developed substances that are intended for human applications.
 This includes a broad spectrum from small molecules and chemicals to nanomaterials and biologicals.